 - Does the story rely on thin stereotypes or present complex characters?

 - Do characters have any kind of cultural specificity?
 In other words, do we get to learn about their family, foodways, language, memories, neighborhood, etc…?

 - Do you get more than one window into a racial or cultural group’s experiences? (for example, do all of the books with Black children focus on slavery or civil rights?
-Do all of the LGBT stories focus on bullying?
-Or are there other narratives as well?
+Do all of the LGBTQ+ stories focus on bullying?
+Do you have LGBTQ+ books that include Black characters?
+What are the narratives?
 Read a great opinion piece on that here.)

 Now take some time to reflect, what did these questions help you notice?
 What do you like about what you have found?
 What do you want to change?

 Want to add more books to your bookshelf?
 Start by talking to your child’s school librarian or visiting the public library for specific recommendations.
 Do your best to buy books from independent booksellers, especially those owned by BIPOC or LGBTQ+ book sellers and book lovers.
 You can find lots of great titles at the following sources: